 204a.
-PROSE COMPOSITION.-Practice in translating connected English passages into Latin.
+Prose Composition.-Practice in translating connected English passages into Latin.
 Sight reading as an aid to composition.

-Fall quarter: Monday 9:30, Wednesday, Friday 9:00.
-Subject to change.
+Credit: Three quarter hours.
 Prerequisite: Course 105.
 Required for the major.

 217c.
 ROMAN CIVILIZATION.-A study of Roman civilization with reference to the individual: his social position, education, home life, amusements, religious customs, etc. The course will consist of lectures illustrated by lantern slides, outside readings in English, and reports.